Artist, Theologian, and Teacher

 They especially appreciate his background as a practitioner.
 Anderson is an accomplished visual artist and has thorough knowledge of a variety of visual mediums, though he is known professionally for his oil paintings on canvas.
 In his work, he explores historical events and communal occasions as well as how the forms of construction and nature collide.

 “Every time I leave one of Dr. Anderson’s Visual Art as Theology classes, I experience the world through an explosion of my senses,” says Nicole Kallsen, certificate student ’24.
 “Light, color, space, and composition are not just something to be seen on a slide; it is a way to view the world that must be practiced.”

 Anderson’s work is not only for artists and academics.
 He is on the editorial advisory board of Image journal, where his work is published for a wider audience, and he regularly gives talks and interviews which present art and theology to a broader audience.

-We are grateful he has spent these past two years at DITA and have rejoiced in seeing the fruits of his labor unfold here at Duke Divinity School.
+We are grateful he has spent these past three years at DITA and have rejoiced in seeing the fruits of his labor unfold here at Duke Divinity School.
 Scroll down to learn more about his art, teaching, and research.
 Visit his website to see his full portfolio, published work, and interviews.

 Found, 2012, oil on canvas with unpainted strip from corner to corner “The Strange Persistence of Religion in Contemporary Art” // Interview with James Elkins // Image 110 (Fall 2021): 48–62.
 “Conceptual Art, Theology, and Re-Presentation” // Religions 13, no. 10 (2022): 984.
 Modern Art and the Life of a Culture: The Religious Impulses of Modernism // Downers Grove: InterVarsity Press, 2016.